myypo/clorinde/README.md

 }
 ```

-For more examples go to the [/examples](https://github.com/halcyonnouveau/clorinde/tree/main/examples) directory, or head over to the [book](https://halcyonnouveau.github.io/clorinde/) to learn more.
+For more examples go to the [examples](https://github.com/halcyonnouveau/clorinde/tree/main/examples) directory, or head over to the [book](https://halcyonnouveau.github.io/clorinde/) to learn more.

 ## MSRV

 This crate uses Rust 2021 edition, which requires at least version 1.62.1.

-## Similar Libraries
+## Prior Art

 - [sqlc](https://github.com/sqlc-dev/sqlc) (Go) - Generate type-safe code from SQL
 - [Kanel](https://github.com/kristiandupont/kanel) (TypeScript) - Generate TypeScript types from Postgres